 Sexual Harassment Prohibited

-Students are encouraged to report claims or incidences of bullying, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager or any staff member with whom the student is comfortable speaking.
-A student may choose to report to a person of the student’s same sex.
+Students are encouraged to promptly report claims or incidences of bullying, intimidation harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager or any employee with whom the student is comfortable speaking.
+A student may choose to report to a person of the student’s same gender.

-Supervisors, Building Principals, or administrators who receive a report or complaint of harassment must promptly forward the report or complaint to the Nondiscrimination Coordinator or a Complaint Manager.
-A supervisor or administrator who fails to promptly comply may be disciplined, up to and including discharge.
+Any District employee who receive a report or complaint of harassment must promptly forward the report or complaint to the Nondiscrimination Coordinator or a Complaint Manager.
+Any employee who fails to promptly comply may be disciplined, up to and including discharge.